StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>After I open PowerShell, I paste my script that was written before the start of this project.
-I then save that script to the desktop as Log_Exporter.
-At this point you should go and make a profile on IpGeolocation to get your API.
-You'll paste your own API into the PS script.
-You'll get 1000 free calls, but they can go fairly quickly, so I recommend going back into the Windows Firewall settings and turning them back ON until you're done setting up your Log Analytics Workbooks Custom Fields later on in the lab.
-After those are configured, you can then turn off the Firewall.</b> <br/>
+<b>After opening PowerShell, I paste my pre-written script and save it to the desktop as Log_Exporter.
+Next, I create a profile on IPgeolocation to obtain my API key.
+This key is then integrated into the PowerShell script.
+While you'll get 1,000 free API calls, they can be consumed quickly.
+Therefore, I recommend re-enabling the Windows Firewall until you've finished setting up your Log Analytics Workbooks Custom Fields later in the lab.
+Once those configurations are complete, you can disable the Firewall again.</b> <br/>
 </p>

 ![Create_PS_Script_2](https://user-images.githubusercontent.com/108043108/225410802-01a83b34-e79a-4516-8bdb-70c01baa76d7.JPG)